MicrosoftDocs/memdocs/autopilot/autopilot-motherboard-replacement.md

    > [!NOTE]
    >
    > The `Get-WindowsAutopilotInfo` script was updated in July of 2023 to use the Microsoft Graph PowerShell modules instead of the deprecated AzureAD Graph PowerShell modules.
 Make sure you're using the latest version of the script.
-The Microsoft Graph PowerShell modules may require approval of additional permissions in Azure AD when they're first used.
+The Microsoft Graph PowerShell modules may require approval of additional permissions in Microsoft Entra ID when they're first used.
 For more information, see [AzureAD](/powershell/module/azuread/) and [Important: Azure AD Graph Retirement and PowerShell Module Deprecation](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/important-azure-ad-graph-retirement-and-powershell-module/ba-p/3848270).

 The script creates a `.csv` file that contains the device information, including the complete 4K HH.
 Save this file so that you can access it later.
 The service facility uses this 4K HH to reregister device as described in the following sections.
 Be sure to use the `-OutputFile` parameter when saving the file, which ensures that file formatting is correct.
 Don't attempt to pipe the command output to a file manually.